Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Statement of the main results

-is differentiable. \end{maintheorem}
+is $C^1$-differentiable. \end{maintheorem}

+We observe that a pointwise differentiability version of the previous result holds in the more general context where the potential $\phi$ belongs to $C^{r}(M,\mathbb R)$ (see~Subsection~\ref{sec:Banach-diff} for the definition of pointwise differentiability and the proof of Proposition~\ref{propdif}).
+We will not use this fact here.

 In general we can only expect pointwise continuity of the transfer operators acting on the space of $C^r$-observables.
 More precisely, given a fixed observable $g\in C^r(M,\mathbb R)$ the map $f\mapsto \cL_{f,\phi}(g)$ is continuous.
-Moreover, we refer the reader to Section~\ref{s.examples} for an explicit example where the transfer operator in not even pointwise continuous when acting on the space of H\"older continuous observables.
+However, we refer the reader to Section~\ref{s.examples} for an explicit example where the transfer operator in not even pointwise continuous when acting on the space of H\"older continuous observables.

-For the time being let us focus on the regularity of the transfer operators as $\mathcal{L}_{f,\phi}: C^{r+\alpha}(M, \R) \to C^{r+\alpha}(M, \R)$ on the potential $\phi$ and deduce the analiticity of spectral radius, leading eigenfunction and eigenmeasure, and the equilibrium state when the dynamics $f$ is fixed.
+The situation is rather different when we consider the dependence on the potential.
+For that reason, for the time being let us focus on the regularity of the transfer operators as $\mathcal{L}_{f,\phi}: C^{r+\alpha}(M, \R) \to C^{r+\alpha}(M, \R)$ on the potential $\phi$ and deduce the analiticity of spectral radius, leading eigenfunction and eigenmeasure, and the equilibrium state when the dynamics $f$ is fixed.
+The precise definition of analyticity of functions acting on Banach spaces is postponed to Subsection~\ref{sec:analytic}.

 \begin{maintheorem} Assume $r+\al>0$.
 Let $f:M \to M$ be a local homeomorphism with $C^{r+\al}$ inverse branches satisfying (H1) and (H2) and let $\mathcal{W}^{r+\al}\subset C^{r+\alpha}(M, \R)$ be an open subset of H\"older continuous potentials $\phi:M \to \R$ such that either (P) holds (in the case $r=0$) or (P') holds (in the case $r>0$) with uniform constants.
 Then the following functions are analytic: \begin{enumerate} \item[(i)] The Ruelle-Perron-Frobenius operator $C^{r+\al}(M, \mathbb R) \!\ni \!\phi \!\mapsto \!\mathcal{L}_{\phi} \!\in \!
 L(C^{r+\alpha}(M, \R))$; \item[(ii)] The spectral radius function $\mathcal{W}^{r+\al} \ni \phi \mapsto \lambda_{ \phi}=\exp (\Ptop(f,\phi))$; \item[(iii)] The invariant density function $\mathcal{W}^{r+\al} \ni \phi \mapsto h_{ \phi} \in C^{r+\alpha}(M, \R)$; \item[(iv)] The conformal measure function $\mathcal{W}^{r+\al} \ni \phi \mapsto \nu_{f,\phi} \in (C^{r+\alpha})^*$.
 In particular, for any fixed $g\in C^{r+\al}(M,\R)$ the map $\phi \mapsto \int g\; d\nu_{f,\phi}$ is analytic; \item[(v)] The equilibrium state function $\mathcal{W}^{r+\al} \ni \phi \mapsto \mu_{f,\phi}=h_\phi \nu_{f,\phi} \in (C^{r+\alpha})^*$.
 In particular, for any fixed $g\in C^{r+\al}(M,\R)$ the map $\phi \mapsto \int g\; d\mu_{f,\phi}$ is analytic. \end{enumerate} \end{maintheorem}